Elizabeth Cellier: Life

 Elizabeth Cellier was a London midwife, who is known largely through the "Meal-Tub Plot" of 1680.
 There are no historical records of her prior to her marriage to Peter Cellier, a Frenchman, and her conversion to Catholicism from Anglicanism.

-The Jesuit historian Father John Warner described her as a woman of clear, sharp and lively intelligence but rather poor judgment, a conclusion he reached through her conduct during the Popish Plot.
+The Jesuit historian John Warner described Cellier as a woman of clear, sharp and lively intelligence but rather poor judgment, a conclusion he reached through her conduct during the Popish Plot.

 Many Catholics were incarcerated in 1678 because of the national alarm created by the fabricated Popish Plot of Titus Oates.
 Edwin Burton writes in his article on Cellier in the Catholic Encyclopedia that "Mrs. Cellier's charity led her to visit these prisoners, and as her profession allowed her to meet many leading Catholic ladies, she often became the channel of their charity towards the prisoners.
 Among these ladies was the Countess of Powis, whose kindness was shown to, among others, a clever imposter, Thomas Dangerfield, who had a long criminal record.
 Becoming aware of this man's lie, Lady Powis ceased to assist him, and in revenge, he decided to denounce her to the government as being involved in a new Popish Plot."

-Dangerfield maintained the story that he had been released from prison through the good offices of Lady Powis and Mrs. Cellier on the condition that he assassinate the king, Lord Shaftesbury, and others.
+Dangerfield maintained the story that he had been released from prison through the assistance of Powis and Cellier on the condition that he assassinate the king, Lord Shaftesbury, and others.
 He further claimed that he was to be involved in the fabrication of false plots set to be imposed on people known to be unfavourable to the Catholic cause.
-One of these conspiracies was to be based on a document which, he alleged, was hidden in a meal tub in Mrs. Cellier's house.
+One of these conspiracies was to be based on a document which, he alleged, was hidden in a meal tub in Cellier's house.
 A search was made, and the paper in question was found in a meal tub.
-It charged with treason most of the leading Protestants, including the king's natural son, the Duke of Monmouth, the Earl of Shaftesbury, and Sir William Waller, who was the very official charged with the search.
+It charged with treason most of the leading Protestants, including the king's natural son, the Duke of Monmouth, the Earl of Shaftesbury, and William Waller, who was the very official charged with the search.
 Lady Powis and Mrs. Cellier were arrested, as were some other Catholics, among them the Earl of Castlemaine.